How to Write Music That Gets Licensed – Pro Tips

 Never Do This…

 Never use sample from other peoples music.
 This was a practice common in Hip Hop, but this is trouble for licensing.
 Never send cover songs to licensing companies, you should fully own 100% of the composition and master recording.
 Never use any content in your recordings that you don’t own.
 Trust me, this stuff comes back to bite you once it makes it to TV or Film.

 Know what “Content ID” is and How it can affect Opportunities

 If you don’t know what YouTube’s Content ID fingerprinting is, you definitely should.
 Your music may have been registered in the Content ID program without you knowing and could result in companies not wanting to represent your music.

 I hope these tips help you understand how to write music that gets licensed.
 Keep them in mind and hopefully they will add some value to your music making process.
-If you would like to submit your music to us, click here to read more about us and see if your music is a match for us.
-Another great site for submitting your music to various opportunities is SubmitHub.
-We also offer a music consultation service called SoundGuru where our top music supervisors offer one-on-one monthly mentoring with budding composers and producers to help get your music licensed.
+If you would like to submit your music to us, click here to read more about us and see if your music is a match for our licensing service.